EmmaJane22/explorer-scouts/README.md

 #### Features to include:
 - Showcase photos of members having fun at group activities.
 - Provide details of the activities Explorer Scouts participate in and the structure of meetings..
-- Provide information on the packs location, meeting times, contact details and any external resources.
+- Provide information on the packs location, meeting times, contact details and any external resources (e.g. Scouts official website).

 ## Features
 #### Navigation Bar
 - Code sourced from the Code Institute Whiskey Drop tutorial.